 Spanish drug laws are constantly changing, and the program cannot take responsibility for informing you about current drug laws.
 Our recommendation is that you avoid recreational drugs while in Spain, as our experience has shown that their purchase and use can put you at serious risk.
-Any student who is involved drug-related activities will be immediately dismissed from the program.
+If we discover that a student is using drugs or involved in drug-related activities he or she may be dismissed from the program.

 There’s only a few weeks left in the semester and I still don’t have a peer tutor.
 Is it too late to get one?

 IT IS NEVER TOO LATE TO GET A PEER TUTOR!
-Please consult with program staff to get guidance about how to get a tutor.
+Please consult with Guille Cámara to get guidance about how to get a tutor.
 Tutors are especially useful at the end of the semester in helping you with final papers and exams.
 Our most successful students are those who have tutors, so get one today!

-Anytime you get an email from the office of Relaciones Internacionales or from any department, please forward the email immediately to Mayte (Madrid) or Miguel (Alcalá).
-Sending them the email will allow them to help you respond, if you need to, and it will also alert them to any changes at the UAM/UAH that they should be aware of.
-Do not attempt to answer the email yourself or to follow its instructions until you have spoken to Mayte or Miguel.
+Anytime you get an email from the office of Relaciones Internacionales or from any department, please forward the email immediately to Guillermo Cámara.
+Sending them the email will allow him to help you respond, if you need to, and it will also alert them to any changes at the UAM/UAH that he should be aware of.
+Do not attempt to answer the email yourself or to follow its instructions until you have spoken to Guillermo.

 They are highly recommended and universally loved by students, but no, they are not mandatory.
 We understand that students may schedule other types of activities or travel for themselves, or that they may have visitors, so we keep the excursions optional.
 We do ask that you let us know before the deadline if you are not going to attend.
 Students who sign up for excursions and then decide not to attend at the last minute will have to pay the costs associated with the late cancellation (programmed meals, hotel room, etc).